MarcCoquand/Decoder/README.md

 ## Motivation

 When using Typescript, there is very little we can do to guarantee that the incoming data is correct.
-This means that errors can occurr anywhere in the code, introducing odd errors and unexpected behaviour with no way of knowing where the error came from.
+This means that errors can occur anywhere in the code, introducing odd errors and unexpected behavior with no way of knowing where the error came from.
 By instead validating our data at the start (for example when receiving an incoming request), we can handle the error early and give better error messages to the developer.
 This creates a better developer experience and making us more confident and productive.
 It gives us stronger guarantees.
 Another benefit of using Decoders is that you can pick the best data model for your problem and convert all incoming data sources to fit that model.
-This makes it easier to write business logic separately from the acquasition of the data.
+This makes it easier to write business logic separately from the acquisition of the data.
 Also, by picking the right data model for your problem helps with bug reduction and maintainability.

-Decoders are great for validating and converting data from various sources:
-Kafka data, request bodies or APIs to name a few examples.
+Decoders are great for validating and converting data from various sources: Kafka data, request bodies or APIs to name a few examples.

 ## Tutorial